omerhakim/Twitter_Classification/README.md

 Following is a summary of the process of creating the model.
 _____
 Using the Library “Twint”, I scraped all the tweets of the US Congress members (House & Senate) between January 1, 2019, and June 12, 2019.
-For the twitter accounts names I used the website "Tweet Congress": http://www.tweetcongress.org/home.
+For the Twitter accounts names I used the website "Tweet Congress": http://www.tweetcongress.org/home.
 I saved all the tweets on a json file.

 <img src = "./images/image1.png" width="527" height="340">

-One of the first thing one can notice in the EDA is that the democrats tweet much more.
-267 Democrats responsible for 112,044 tweets while 241 democrats were responsible for 64,236 tweets
+One of the most predomonent things about the EDA, is that Democrat Congress Members tweet more than Republicans ones.
+267 Democrats responsible posted 112,044 tweets during the period in question, wheareas 241 Democrats posted 64,236 tweets.

 <img src = "./images/image3.png">